xtekky/Twitch-Account-Gen/README.md

 - Add profile picture/banner / email verification

-## :seedling:・Inspiration/Credits

-Twitch Account Gen got 100% devved by me.
-I reversed the mobile twitch api and made this script in 2 days.

 ## 📄・License

 This project is licensed under the GPL General Public License v3.0 License - see the [LICENSE.md](./LICENSE) file for details